himanshu-daga/Python-basics-quick-glance/README.md

 # Python-basics-quick-glance
 This repo contains very basic syntax on python for revision for a new learner.
 Content has been taken from Python for beginners course on coursera.

+--  Use Dir on any object to check all methods that can be done on it.
+Ex:
+    l=list()
+    dir(l)

 ## Lists
 ```python
 list=[], l=list() # creates a list